Lauro235/grid-landing-page-2/README.md

 ### Skill set demonstrated

-Anyway I say all this, because in a way it didn't feel like I learnt a lot today.
-I did however try to utilise various skills that are relatively new to me and so aren't fully ingrained.
+I tried to utilise various skills that are relatively new to me and so aren't fully ingrained.

 - I used CSS to create a 12 by 12 grid layout
 - I used a downloaded font